martin-ockajak/automorph/docs/Web-RPC.md

 In case any of the following remote API concerns need to be addressed with minimal effort:
 * Caching GET requests
-* Using URL to pass arguments
+* Using URLs to pass arguments
 * External constraints requiring a simple REST-style API with RPC semantics

 In other situations it is [probably](https://youtu.be/XyJh3qKjSMk?t=53) better to use an established remote call